What is Speech Services?

 To simplify the development of speech-enabled applications, Microsoft provides the Speech SDK for use with the Speech service.
 The Speech SDK provides consistent native Speech-to-Text and Speech Translation APIs for C#, C++, and Java.
 If you develop with one of these languages, the Speech SDK makes development easier by handling the network details for you.

-The Speech service also has a REST API that works with any programming language that can make HTTP requests.
+The Speech Services also has a REST API that works with any programming language that can make HTTP requests.
 The REST interface does not offer the streaming, real-time functionality of the SDK.

 |Speech SDK||Yes||No||Yes||Native APIs for C#, C++, and Java to simplify development.|

-The Speech service also has WebSocket protocols for streaming Speech to Text and Speech Translation.
+The Speech Services also support WebSocket protocols for streaming speech-to-text and speech translation.
 The Speech SDKs use these protocols to communicate with the Speech service.
 Use the Speech SDK instead of trying to implement your own WebSocket communication with the Speech service.

-If you already have code that uses Bing Speech or Translator Speech via WebSockets, you can update it to use the Speech service.
-The WebSocket protocols are compatible, only the endpoints are different.
+If you already have code that uses Bing Speech or Translator Speech via WebSockets, you can update it to use the Speech Services.
+The WebSocket protocols are compatible, however, the endpoints are different.